google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs-- Artemisia vulgaris -(67)வாய்வு நீக்கும் மூலிகை Skip to main content

 If poisoning occurs after oral ingestion of large doses mistakenly, first gastric lavage and bone carbon

 adsorption are the way to go.
-And then place the patient to a quiet room with lower levels of light to
+Then place the patient in a quiet room with lower levels of light to

 avoid unnecessary stimulation.